chetan-ade/DLAssignment3/README.md

 The *wandb report* can be found in the following link:

 https://wandb.ai/cs22m033/DL%20Assignment%203/reports/CS6910-Assignment-3-Seq2Seq-Character-level-Neural-Machine-Transliteration--Vmlldzo0Mzk5Nzk4

+## Dataset

+We have used a sample of the Aksharantar dataset released by AI4Bharat.
+This dataset contains pairs of the following form:

+    ajanabee,अजनबी

+We have used the *Hindi* dataset.
+The dataset contains word pairs where one word is in English, while the other word represents the English word in Devnagiri Script.

 ## Usage
 ### To run code with wandb -